-10.1 INTRODUCING CHANGE
+10.1 INTRODUCTION OF CHANGE

-APs shall notify ACs prior to the introduction of changes or updates to any component of relevant systems or platforms, regardless of whether these are major, minor or patch updates.
-Emergency changes by APs may be allowed (e.g. for reported security issues) without any such notice.
+APs/ACs shall notify its respective ACs/APs prior to the introduction of changes or updates to any component of relevant systems or platforms, regardless of whether these are major, minor or patch updates.
+Emergency changes by APs/ACs may be allowed (e.g. for reported security issues) without any such notice.

-All emergency changes shall be communicated to the ACs within 24 hours of the change.

-ACs shall ensure that thorough and effective testing of any changes, updates, or patches is done using the test facilities of APs.
+- a.
+All emergency changes shall be communicated to the respective APs/ACs within 24 hours of the change. - APs/ACs shall ensure that thorough and effective testing of changes, updates, or patches are done using the test facilities.